devendranaga/programming-in-C-and-Cpp/book.md

 }
 ```

+This example prints the first element as 10 and rest as 0.

 General way sometimes tend to be the use of `memset` which is discussed in below sections.
 But the below example shows how to initialize an array.

 ```c